luisangel2895/luisangel2895/README.md

 ---

 ## 📂 Featured Projects
-- 🛒 **Self-Checkout Platform** – Migrated from Vue.js 2 to React and Cordova to React Native, improving performance, scalability, and UX for thousands of users.
+- 🛒 **Self-Checkout Applications** – Led the migration of web platforms from Vue.js to React and mobile apps from Cordova/Vue.js to React Native, enhancing scalability, performance, and UX for thousands of active users.
+Managed the full lifecycle including App Store and Google Play deployments.
-- 🌐 **E-Commerce Platform** – Designed and implemented the entire frontend architecture in Vue.js 3 with reusable components for rapid deployment.
+- 🌐 **E-Commerce Platforms** – Designed complete frontend architectures in Vue.js 3, integrating REST APIs, building reusable components, and optimizing UI for responsive, high-traffic online stores.
-- 📦 **Delivery App** – Developed from scratch in Kotlin using MVP architecture, integrating real-time data with Firebase.
+- 📦 **Mobile Delivery App** – Built from scratch in Kotlin with MVP architecture, integrated Firebase for real-time data, and ensured modularity and long-term maintainability.
+- ⚙️ **Cross-Functional Development** – Consistently involved in full-cycle development: planning, architecture, coding, testing, deployment, and ongoing optimization for diverse projects.

 ---